Highdawn/Metrology-Assistent-in-Python-/README.md

-# MetrologyAssistent-Python-
+#Metrology Assistent in Python
-Python Scraping Project for Weather Advice in Python
+Python Scraping Project for Weather Advice

 Dependencies needed for program to work:
 - pip install requests